Deon Swiggs: Community and civic involvement

 Swiggs has maintained a longstanding involvement in the Christchurch community.
 The Rebuild Christchurch Foundation, which he founded in 2010, has undertaken work supporting quake-affected suburbs, delivering resources and information, coordinating community events, and amplifying resident voices in the rebuilding process.

 He was a founding trustee of the Canterbury Insurance Advocacy Service (a council-funded trust assisting homeowners with earthquake-related insurance claims) and has engaged in youth-government and community-leadership networks to promote civic participation.

 Allegations and complaints

 In September 2019, Swiggs publicly disclosed that he was the Christchurch City Councillor under investigation by the city council for complaints alleging inappropriate messaging and behaviour at youth-oriented events.
 He denied any wrongdoing.
 The council’s code-of-conduct investigation did not proceed to full conclusion after his term ended.

+Screenshots released by Swiggs on 3 October 2019 reveal some of the messages related to the complaint made by the Canterbury Youth Workers Collective.
+A preliminary investigation revealed that two of the complaints warranted further investigation, while a third complaint was referred to another agency, presumed to be the police.

 Personal life and recognition

 Swiggs holds a Doctor of Business Administration and describes himself as a small-business owner and entrepreneur.
 At the time of his 2016 election he became the first openly gay Christchurch City Councillor and remains a supporter of LGBTQ+ community causes.

-Among his honours, he was nominated for Young New Zealander of the Year in 2012 in recognition of his leadership in the post-earthquake recovery phase.
+Swiggs was nominated for Young New Zealander of the Year in 2012 in recognition of his leadership in the post-earthquake recovery phase.
+He has also been recognized for his community service at the Volunteering Canterbury Volunteer Recognition Awards in 2013 and is the recipient of the Christchurch City Council Service Youth Award.